honeypotio/envstatic-brunch/README.md

         APP_HOST: process.env.APP_HOST
 ```

-will replace the envstatic placeholedr with value configured in
+will replace the envstatic placeholder with value configured in
 your brunch-config file.

 ```javascript